wznoinsk/rhods-devops-infra/tools/tracer/README.md

 Overview
 ----------
-Tracer is a client side tool which can be used to trace the information about latest RHOAI builds without navigating to any external systems.
+Tracer is a client side tool which can be used to trace the information about latest RHOAI builds without navigating to any other systems.
 It can majorly serve following use case:
    * Trace the latest CI/nightly build info for any given RHOAI version
    * Trace down the individual commits of each component with any given FBC/index image